Aya Brea

 Tetsuya Nomura was largely responsible for Aya's design after her original artist failed to realize Sakaguchi's vision for the character.
 Nomura ended up blending two different character designs to create her final appearance.
 He also returned to design her in subsequent sequels of Parasite Eve.
 Aya's depiction in The 3rd Birthday was meant to make her likeable for both men and women while retaining her sex appeal.

 Aya Brea is an early example of a prominent female lead character in the video game industry who was notable for her down-to-earth qualities.
-However, The 3rd Birthday's destructible clothing mechanism and unlockable scene which shows the character showering nude had received criticism for the gratuitous depiction of her sex appeal.